Hawkling/Flaklypa_Grand_Prix_2000-2002_Preservation_Project/README.md

 ### Preserving Norwegian Game History and digital cultural heritage

 This is a personal effort to document and preserve part of Norway's digital gaming heritage.
 Many older Norwegian PC games are no longer commercially available and risk being lost without community documentation, public archives, or institutional preservation efforts.

-Games that can no longer be purchased should be considered important candidates for archiving through institutions such as the National Library of Norway (*Nasjonalbiblioteket*), rather than relying solely on volunteers and Archive.org.
+Games that can no longer be purchased should be considered for archiving through institutions such as the National Library of Norway (*Nasjonalbiblioteket*), rather than relying solely on volunteers and Archive.org.

 More interest in projects like the [GOG Dreamlist](https://www.gog.com/dreamlist/game/pinchcliffe-grand-prix-2000) can help demonstrate continued interest in preserving these games.
 Better availability of older versions could also generate renewed interest in modern re-releases and remakes such as *[Pinchcliffe Grand Prix (2021)](https://store.steampowered.com/app/3352670)*.